xavier-rigau/JSONSchemaValidation/README.md

 # VVJSONSchemaValidation

-**JSON Schema draft 4 parsing and validation library written in Objective-C.**
+**JSON Schema draft 4 and draft 6 parsing and validation library written in Objective-C.**

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage) [![CocoaPods](https://img.shields.io/cocoapods/v/VVJSONSchemaValidation.svg?maxAge=604800)]() [![CocoaPods](https://img.shields.io/cocoapods/p/VVJSONSchemaValidation.svg?maxAge=2592000)]() [![CocoaPods](https://img.shields.io/cocoapods/l/VVJSONSchemaValidation.svg?maxAge=2592000)]()

-`VVJSONSchemaValidation` is a library that provides a set of classes for parsing [JSON Schema draft 4](http://json-schema.org/documentation.html) documents into native Objective-C objects and subsequently using them to validate JSON documents.
+`VVJSONSchemaValidation` is a library that provides a set of classes for parsing [JSON Schema](http://json-schema.org/documentation.html) documents into native Objective-C objects and subsequently using them to validate JSON documents.

 The main feature of the library is an ability to "compile" the schema into a network of objects that describe that schema, so that it could be cached and reused for validation of multiple JSON documents in a performant manner, similar to the way `NSRegularExpression` and `NSDateFormatter` classes are used.
 One of the possible use cases of this library could be early validation of JSON response received from a web service, based on expectations described within the app in a form of JSON Schema.

-`VVJSONSchemaValidation` supports all validation keywords of JSON Schema draft 4.
+`VVJSONSchemaValidation` supports all validation keywords of JSON Schema draft 4 and draft 6.
 It is also possible to extend the functionality of the library by defining custom keywords to be used with specific metaschema URIs and custom formats for the `format` validation keyword.
 Note that JSON Schema draft 3 is not supported at the moment.
 There are also a few important limitations, including usage of external schema references, listed under [Caveats and limitations](#caveats-and-limitations).

 ## Requirements